science

 Fermentation: the prehistoric process that became the latest trend

-In "lacto-fermented" foods, like pickles or sauerkraut, the beneficial bacteria digest sugars and produce lactic acid, which act as a natural preservative and defense against harmful bacteria.
+In "lacto-fermented" foods, like pickles or sauerkraut, the beneficial bacteria digest sugars and produce lactic acid, which acts as a natural preservative.

 Fermentation is a natural process that has occurred in nature since the dawn of time, long before humans harnessed it as a culinary technique.
 Throughout human history fermentation has been a reliable method to preserve and improve the flavor of food.
 Indeed, fermented foods have played a major role in the development of human culture and history.